BrobridgeOrg/gravity-presenter-rest/README.md

-# gravity-presenter-rest
-Gravity presenter for Restful API
+# Gravity Presenter for Restful API

+This gravity presenter is used to provide restful API faster.

+## License

+Licensed under the MIT License

+## Authors

+Copyright(c) 2020 Fred Chien <<fred@brobridge.com>>